Annual Rainfall Comparisons for All Thurston County Precipitation Sites by Water Year

 What are the Groundwater Conditions?

-Current Flooding Threat is - Elevated - Follow link for explanation
+Current Flooding Threat is - Moderate (March 2014)

 Narrative Explanation of Current Conditions:

-The rains have returned on schedule.
-October ended our driest period in over 80 years.
-We have recorded almost 30 inches of rain since October 13.
-Off and on rain is in the forecast through April 2013 as we are currently in a neutral weather pattern.
+January 2014 The rains have not returned on schedule.
+October 2013 ended one of our driest periods in over 80 years.
+We have recorded 12 inches of rain since October 11, 2013.
+This is approximately 1/3 of the precipitation we normally receive.
+Western Washington is, in fact, in a mild drought pattern.

 September 2012 was the driest on record following the driest August on record